-You must fill out and sign a Release of Information (ROI) form, show photo ID, and pay the charge for copying.
+You must fill out and sign an authorization form, show photo ID and pay the charge for copying.
 Copies may be sent directly to other health care providers at no cost.

-Please allow 5-10 business days for your request to be processed.
+Please allow 5 to 10 business days for your request to be processed.

 Obtaining a copy of your medical record requires a $15 fee to retrieve the records and $0.50 per page.
 However, we will send copies directly to other health care providers at no cost.

-The Release of Information (ROI) form can be faxed or mailed but we do require a copy of photo ID.
+The authorization form can be faxed or mailed, but we do require a copy of photo ID.
 If the patient does not furnish us with photo ID, they can do so when they come in to pick up their records.
-Please allow 5-10 business days for your request to be processed.
+Please allow 5 to 10 business days for your request to be processed.